xbmc/audiodecoder.vgmstream/lib/vgmstream/doc/TXTH.md

 ```

 #### SAMPLE VALUES [REQUIRED (num_samples)]
+Those tell vgmstream how long the song is.
+Define loop points for the track to repeat at those points (if plugin is configured to loop).

+You can use `loop_start` and `loop_end` instead as aliases of `loop_start_sample` and `loop_end_sample` (no difference).

+To activate loops you need to define both `loop_start` and `loop_end` (rather than say, only defining `start`  and defaulting `end` to `num_samples`).
+This is to make the *.txth* more descriptive, and avoid ambiguity in  cases where `start` value is 0.
+See loop settings below to fine tune when to loop.

 Special values:
-- `data_size`: automatically converts bytes-to-samples
+- `data_size`: automatically converts bytes-to-samples (a few codecs don't allow this)
 ```
 num_samples         = (value)|data_size
 loop_start_sample   = (value)
 loop_end_sample     = (value)|data_size
 ```

-#### LOOP SETTING
+#### LOOP SETTINGS
 Force loop on or off, as loop start/end may be defined but not used.
-If not set, by default it loops when loop_end_sample is defined and less than num_samples.
+If not set, by default it loops when loop_end_sample is defined and not bigger than num_samples.

 Special values:
 - `auto`: tries to autodetect loop points for PS-ADPCM data using data loop flags.